Graylog2/graylog-ansible-role/README.md

 We set `graylog_install_elasticsearch: False` and `graylog_install_mongodb: False` so the Graylog role doesn't try to install Elasticsearch and MongoDB.
 Those flags are intended for single-instance installs.

-The full example can be seen [here](molecule/example2/converge.yml), and our [documentation](https://docs.graylog.org/v1/docs/multinode-setup) has more in-depth advice on configuring a multi-node Graylog setup.
+The full example can be seen [here](molecule/example2/converge.yml).
+Our [documentation](https://docs.graylog.org/v1/docs/multinode-setup) has more in-depth advice on configuring a multi-node Graylog setup.

 ## Role Variables